 The Rapanea genus of trees and shrubs, even some climbers, consists of about 100 species, forming part of the Myrsinaceae family.
 Many occur in tropical regions of the globe.
 They have simple leaves spirally arranged around the stems.
 The leaves are dotted with glandular scales, especially when young.
 The small flowers grow in axillary clusters.
 The sepals and petals are often marked with lines and dots.
 The stamens are sessile, without filaments.
 The fruits are fleshy drupes.

-The fortunes of the Rapanea genus don\'t appear positive in South Africa.
-R. gilliana is endangered early in the twenty first century, while R. melanophloeos is declining (Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997; www.redlist.sanbi.org).
+The fortunes of the Rapanea genus don't appear positive in South Africa.
+R. gilliana is endangered early in the twenty first century, while the population of R. melanophloeos is declining, although still considered of least concern (Coates Palgrave, 2002; Van Wyk and Van Wyk, 1997; www.redlist.sanbi.org).